At St Peter's we support charitable, relief, and educational work in the UK and abroad

 The Community of the Sisters of the Church, based in St Paul's, Bristol, focuses on pastoral care in the local community.
 At the house, this care takes the form of both practical assistance such as giving food parcels at the door, and befriending and listening to callers and volunteers.
 Outside the house, there is work with women involved in prostitution, pastoral visits at home, hospital or prison.

-In 2016 we raised nearly £9000 for outreach funding.
+In 2018 we raised over £9,000 for outreach funding.
 This was distributed as below: